Next Upcoming Event

 Salvation

 The Word of God declares clearly that salvation is a free gift of God, based on the merits of the death of His Son, and is appropriated by faith.
-Salvation is granted through personal repentance, belief in the Lord Jesus (justification), and personal acceptance of Him into one’s life as Lord and Savior(regeneration).
+Salvation is granted through personal repentance, belief in the Lord Jesus (justification), and personal acceptance of Him into one’s life as Lord and Savior (regeneration).
 The new life in Christ includes the privileges of adoption and inheritance in the kingdom of God’s beloved Son.
 Salvation is an act of free will in response to God’s personal love for mankind.
+It is predestined only in the sense that God, through His omniscience, foreknew those who would choose Him.
 It is secure in the eternal, unchanging commitment of God who does not lie and is forever the same.
-Salvation should produce an active lifestyle of loving obedience and service to Jesus Christ our Lord and Savior as evidenced by the fruit of one’s conduct and life.
+Salvation should produce an active lifestyle of loving obedience and service to Jesus Christ our Savior as evidenced by the fruit of ones conduct and life.

 The Christian Life

 We believe that the Scriptures portray the life of the saint in this world to be one of balance between what is imputed to us as Christians and what is imparted to us according to our faith and maturity.
 Hence, God’s provision for His children is total, and the promises are final and forever.
-The shortcomings of the individual and of the Church are because of the still-progressing sanctification of the saints.
+The shortcomings of the individual and of the Church are because of the still progressing sanctification of the saints.
 The Christian life is filled with trials, tests, and warfare against a spiritual enemy.
-For those abiding in Christ until their deaths or His return, the promises of eternal blessings in the presence of God are assured.
+For those abiding in Christ until their deaths or His return, the promises of eternal blessing in the presence of God are assured.
 To remain faithful through all circumstances of life requires dependence upon the Holy Spirit and a willingness to die to personal desires and passions.

 Marriage & Family